Faruk Lawal Jobe

-Faruk Lawal Jobe is a Nigerian politician who has served as the deputy governor of Katsina State since 2023.
+Faruk Lawal Jobe (born 1 January 1970) is a Nigerian politician who has served as the deputy governor of Katsina State since 2023.
 He was elected deputy governor alongside Governor Dikko Umar Radda during the 2023 election.

 He was chosen as his running mate, succeeding Mannir Yakubu.
 The governor went on a one-month vacation, handing over to his deputy.

-On the Governor's return, he thanked his deputy Faruk Lawal for been an exemplary leader while he was away.
+On the governor's return, he thanked his deputy Faruk Lawal for been an exemplary leader while he was away.